fusioncharts/dev_centre_docs/chart-guide/advanced-charts/gantt-chart/creating-simple-gantt-chart.md

 In this section, you will be shown how you can create a simple Gantt chart.

 As an example, you will be shown how to create a Gantt chart that monitors the various processes and tasks involved in optimizing an organization's reach on the social media.

-<p class="text-info"> In order to render gantt chart, include fusioncharts.gantt.js in the project folder with rest of the .js files as mentioned [here]{% linkTo tutorials/getting-started/installation.md %}. </p>
+<p class="text-info"> In order to render gantt chart, include fusioncharts.gantt.js in the project folder. with rest of the .js files as mentioned [here]{% linkTo tutorials/getting-started/installation.md %}. </p>

 A Gantt chart created to track the progress of a Social Media Optimization project looks like this: